fridaysystems/inventory-presser/readme.txt

 == Changelog ==

+= 14.16.2 =
+* [Fixed] Bug fixes in the Add Media and Delete All Media buttons shown in the Classic Editor.
+* [Fixed] Bug fix.
+Provide default taxonomy settings when a user has never used the Manage Taxonomies button to configure their site.
+Preserves backwards compatibility to before the setting existed.
+* [Changed] Changes the [invp_archive] shortcode to allow a location parameter that takes a term slug.

 = 14.16.1 =
 * [Fixed] Fixes the price and odometer range filters not working outside the context of the [invp_archive] shortcode.